JonQuxBurton/MobileMicroservicesSample/README.md

 ### API Gateway
 If the Front end apps call the microservices directly, then they are coupled and changes to the back end will also require updates to the front end.
-An API Gateway (also known as a Back end-for-Front end (BFF)) can sit inbetween and act as a facade for the front end.
-It can perform re-routing of inbound requests and aggregating together the responses into a single response.
+An API Gateway (also known as a Back-end For Front-end (BFF)) can sit inbetween and act as a facade for the front end.
+It can perform re-routing of inbound requests and aggregate together the responses into a single response.
 The back end microservices can then evolve independently from the front end.

 ### Resiliency
 To keep the system resilient we should provide: